pyccel/pyccel/developer_docs/semantic_stage.md

 The type of the different objects is determined in 2 different places.

 `Variable` objects are created in the `SemanticParser._visit_Assign` function.
-Their type is determined from the type of the right hand side, which should be a `PyccelAstNode`.
+Their type is determined from the type of the right hand side, which should be a `TypedAstNode`.
 The function `SemanticParser._infer_type` infers the type from the right hand side object and returns a dictionary describing the different characteristics.
 This dictionary is passed to the function `SemanticParser._assign_lhs_variable` which should always be used to create variables as it runs various checks including the validity of the type (e.g checking if the datatype has changed).
 In addition to the above characteristics `Variable` objects also have a few additional characteristics such as the `memory_location` which are also determined in the `SemanticParser._infer_type` function.